QLyine/librdkafka/INTRODUCTION.md

 the broker will automatically create the topic (with default partition counts and replication factor) if the broker configuration property `auto.create.topics.enable=true` is set.

+*Note*: A topic that is undergoing automatic creation may be reported as unavailable, with e.g., `RD_KAFKA_RESP_ERR_UNKNOWN_TOPIC_OR_PART`, during the time the topic is being created and partition leaders are elected.

 While topic auto creation is useful for producer applications, it is not particularily valuable for consumer applications since even if the topic